 }))

-header using the helper library.
+On the client side, just attach a signed X-PAYMENT header using the helper library.
 Coinbase’s facilitator will verify the transaction, settle it, and return a receipt that the server can trust.

 You can test this now on the Base Sepolia testnet with real pricing flows and dashboards.